andermoran/AngularAdvice/README.md

 > `import { FormsModule } from '@angular/forms';`
 - With two-way databinding, information is sent in *both* directions instead of only one
 #### [Example](https://stackblitz.com/edit/angular-pkgmpx)
 > Notice the `userInput` variable in `app.component.ts` and the `[(ngModel)]="userInput"` in `app.component.html`.
 Try typing into the input box.
-Here the `userInput` variable in being updating because of
+It appears to work the same way as the previous method of g
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4ODIxOTM3NSwtMTY2NzY2MTgwMywtMT
+eyJoaXN0b3J5IjpbLTE4MTE5NjM3MzgsLTE2Njc2NjE4MDMsLT
-Y5OTY1NDIxMSwtMTczNzQwNDE3NCwtMTY0MDk2Njg5OSw5NjI2
+E2OTk2NTQyMTEsLTE3Mzc0MDQxNzQsLTE2NDA5NjY4OTksOTYy
-MDA4OTgsMTM2NTMzNzQyNSwtMTU4NzY0MDM4NiwtMTE0NDY0Nj
+NjAwODk4LDEzNjUzMzc0MjUsLTE1ODc2NDAzODYsLTExNDQ2ND
-cxOV19
+Y3MTldfQ==
 -->